NotARoomba/SimpleFlightController/GUIDE.md

 Most microcontrollers and sensors run on 3.3V, so with a 2-cell (7.4V) LiPo we have more than enough input voltage—as long as we regulate it down to a clean 3.3V line.

-Now, after ticking off one of the features, we need to tackle the three others.
+Now, after checking off one of the features, we need to tackle the three others.

 - Can control servos for fins or TVC
 - Can obtain position/altitude data